sphinge/compiler-playground/README.md

-## 3. architecture and modularity of lexer and parser:
+## 3. Architecture and modularity of lexer and parser:

-Die Syntaktische Analyse baut auf der Ausgabe der lexikalischen Analyse auf und interpretiert die Struktur des Quellcodes gemäß der Grammatik der Zielsprache.
+The syntactic analysis builds on the output of the lexical analysis and interprets the structure of the source code according to the grammar of the target language.
-Es wird eine Baumstruktur erzeugt welche die hierarchische Struktur des Quellcodes darstellt.
-Wir verwenden den Parse-Baum, um die synthetisierten und vererbten Attribute jeder Produktion zu berechnen.
-Hier sind Funktionen, die Syntax gerichtete Definitionen darstellen.
+A tree structure is generated which represents the hierarchical structure of the source code.
+We use the parse tree to calculate the synthesised and inherited attributes of each production.
+Here are functions that represent syntax directed definitions.
 (SDDfunctions.py)
-Für detailliertere Informationen, siehe Issue ezc/bluecompiler#15siehetree.py Der Nonrecursive Predictive Parser ist ein Top-Down-Parser, der iterative Methoden verwendet und eine vorausschauende Analyse einsetzt, um die Produktionen der Grammatik zu verarbeiten.
+For more detailed information, see issue ezc/bluecompiler#15siehetree.py The Nonrecursive Predictive Parser is a top-down parser that uses iterative methods and predictive analysis to process the productions of the grammar.
-Basierend auf Schleifen und einen Stack zur Nachverfolgung der Parsing-Entscheidungen.
+Based on loops and a stack to track the parsing decisions.
-Die Datei create_blocks.py optimiert den Kontrollfluss indem die Sichtbarkeit der Variablen in den Blocken deklariert werden.
+The file create_blocks.py optimises the control flow by declaring the visibility of the variables in the blocks.
-Die Parsing-Technic LL(1) ("Left-to-right, Leftmost derivation) sorgt dafür, dass die richtigen Produktionen basierend auf dem aktuellen und nächsten Token ausgewählt wird.
+The parsing technique LL(1) ("Left-to-right, Leftmost derivation) ensures that the correct productions are selected based on the current and next token.

-## 4. examples and test scenarios:
+## 4. Examples and test scenarios:

-## 5. extension points and customisation options:
+## 5. Extension points and customisation options:
     - Possibility to extend lexical and syntactic grammar (5)-> Improvement(lexer): Adapt specifications to language and case-sensitivity requirements.